vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 Displays a guide for all commands.

-Prerequisites: Launch Green Tea succesfully.
+Prerequisites: Launch Green Tea successfully.

 1. Test case: `help`<br>
    Expected: A help window pops up and provides a link to the Official UserGuide